rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 w_{t+1} \leftarrow W_t + \alpha \left[ U_t - \hat{v} (s_t, w_t)\right] x (S_t)
 $$
 For this model, **the MC algorithm has a convergence guarantee to the global optimum**.
-The **semi-gradient TD(0)** (where $U_t$ is the bootstrapped approximation) has too a guarantee of convergence in the linear case, not to the global minimum, but rather to a point near it.
+The **semi-gradient TD(0)** (where $U_t$ is the bootstrapped approximation), too, has a guarantee of convergence in the linear case, not to the global minimum, but rather to a point near it.
 It can be shown that the semi-gradient method converges to a point called the **TD fixed point** which is within a bounded expansion of the global minimum:
 $$
 \overline{VE}(w_{TD}) \leq \dfrac{1}{1- \gamma} \min_w \overline{VE} (w)
 $$
-This result, as other convergence guarantees is based on weighting according to the on-policy distribution.
+This result, as other convergence guarantees, is based on weighting according to the on-policy distribution.

 ---